Spreadsheet Document Template Functions

 RANGE

-=RANGE(Reference), where the Reference parameter is used to pass the absolute reference to the template cell that is copied for each data source record in the resulting report document.
+The Reference parameter is used to pass the absolute reference to the template cell that is copied for each data source record in the resulting document.

 The RANGE function is particularly useful if you need to sum field values obtained from multiple records from the bound data source: